Accounting and tax

 - Other withholding taxes in Morocco include i) a 15% branch remittance tax applicable on profits remitted to the parent company ii) a 10% withholding tax applicable on technical services fees paid to non-resident companies with no registered office in Morocco;

-- The Kingdom of Morocco has entered into at least 50 double taxation treaties with different countries including i) Singapore ii) Switzerland iii) United States iv) United Kingdom v) Canada vi) Germany vii) United Arab Emirates, among many other jurisdictions.
+- The Kingdom of Morocco has entered into at least 42 double taxation treaties with different countries including i) Singapore ii) Switzerland iii) United Kingdom iv) United States v) Canada vi) Germany and vii) United Arab Emirates.

 Miscellaneous tax information